 Also called home installation.
-Final stages of the construction of the home which must be completed on site, i.e., join sections together, complete roofing, finish tape and textured surfaces, paint exterior trim and install carpeting, leveling floor and frame, connect utilities.
+These are the final stages of the construction of the home which must be completed on site; e.g. joining of sections, completion of roofing, tape and texture surfaces, painting of the exterior trim, carpet installation, leveling of floor and frame, and connecting utilities.

-Property location or address where manufactured home is to be installed.
+The property location or address where the manufactured home is to be installed.

-Construction necessary to prepare site for the home and to complete it after home is set-up, such as excavation, foundation, garage, well, septic tank, driveways, sidewalks, electrical poles, etc. Clearly each situation will vary.
+Construction necessary to prepare the site for the home and to complete it after home is set-up.
+Includes excavation, foundation, garage, well, septic tank, driveways, sidewalks, electrical poles, etc. Varies in each home installation situation.

-Manufacturers usually offer a 30# load bearing roof as a standard specification, but upgrades are usually available in 60#, 90#, or more per square foot, depending upon climate area requirements.
+Manufacturers usually offer a 30# load bearing roof as a standard specification, but upgrades are usually available in 60#, 90# or more per square foot, depending on climate area requirements.

-In 1994 HUD wind and storm regulations were amended requiring manufactured home builders to comply with standards in pre-designated storm susceptible regions of the country based upon severity of expected winds.
-The more strict requirements are for homes built to be placed in Wind Zone 3 which includes the Gulf and Atlantic coast area of the country.
+In 1994, HUD wind and storm regulations were amended, requiring manufactured home builders to comply with standards in pre-designated storm-susceptible regions of the country, based on the severity of expected winds.
+The more strict requirements are for homes built to be placed in Wind Zone 3, which includes the Gulf and Atlantic coast area of the country.